 Not only will eccentric exercises help develop strength and muscle better than concentric exercise alone, but research evidence suggests they are the best defense against tendon rupture, tendonitis, and other injuries.
 While your entire weight-lifting regimen could comprise eccentric exercises, another reasonable compromise is to combine a blended approach: 2 or 3 sets of concentric exercises, 1 or 2 sets of eccentric exercises, depending on your goals.

 Make 2022 your fittest year, and do it the right way with eccentric exercise, so 2022 isn’t the year of post-surgical rehab.

 If an injury does occur, Beacon Orthopaedics is here to help.
-You can schedule an appointment with Dr. Ian Rice, sports medicine physician, by calling (513) 354-3700 or scheduling by clicking the link here.
+You can schedule an appointment with Dr. Ian Rice, sports medicine physician, by calling (513) 354-3700 or scheduling by clicking the link above or here.